 Tags are like little stickers you can put on each of your contacts’ foreheads to help you remember who they are and what they prefer.

 Some examples of tag types include:

 You can also opt to create and send a survey to your contacts to gather qualitative data about them.
-Creating a survey through a tool like Infusionsoft allows you to simply set up the survey infrastructure, then let the tool gather all the data for you.
-Learn how to create a survey for gathering tag data in Infusionsoft.
+Creating a survey through a tool like Keap allows you to simply set up the survey infrastructure, then let the tool gather all the data for you.
+Learn how to create a survey for gathering tag data in Keap.